NirmalKumarReddy/new-sports-club1/README.md

 # new-sports-club
-new sports club made by shiv ,nirmal ,depak ,ravi
+new sports club made by nirmal ,depak ,ravi